Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    6. Media tracks SHOULD contain the ("btrt") box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF header.
-   7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
-In this case they SHOULD be signaled using SegmentTypeBox ("styp") to make it easy for the receiving entity to differentiate them from CMAF fragments.
+   7. Media tracks MAY be composed of CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
+In this case, they SHOULD be signaled using SegmentTypeBox ("styp") to make it easy for the receiving entity to differentiate them from CMAF fragments.
       The brand type of a chunk is *cmfl*.
 CMAF chunks should only be signaled if they are not the first chunk in a CMAF fragment.
    8. In video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF header.
 In this case, these codec parameters do not change dynamically during the live session in the media